2276 E16th Street

 As DL curator, Wendy Yao writes, "pulling from tropes of midcentury teen exploitation films, disaffected teenage rebellion, sexual confusion and frustration, the classic mods vs rockers showdown, degraded B-movie aesthetics, subverting Asian stereotypes and shatters model minority myths to their most absurd and hilarious conclusions.
 The comical dissonance of un-synced voices and exaggerated gestures dubbed over leather punk Asian bad boys in place of the kung fu master created a sharply empowered parody of Yellow Peril."

 Collaborating with Cathode TV, an archival screening entity, we will present 13 of Moritsugu’s films virtually on June 17th at 8pm PST (encore screening at presented the following morning).

-And for those Angelenos hoping to hit the streets, we’re offering our first flesh screening in 18 months in the lot at Akbar, at 8pm PST.
+And for those Angelenos hoping to hit the streets, we’re offering our first flesh screening in 18 months in the lot at Night Gallery, at 8pm PST.

 Curated by Wendy Yao of Ooga Booga for Dirty Looks: On Location 2020.
 This program was supported by grants from the City of West Hollywood, the Andy Warhol Foundation for the Visual Arts and the Mike Kelley Foundation for the Arts.